François Audet

-François Audet is a Canadian academician dedicated himself in humanitarian aid in which he worked for 15 years before starting an academic career.
+François Audet is a Canadian academician who dedicated himself in humanitarian aid in which he worked for 15 years before starting an academic career.

-He is the founder and director of the Canadian Observatory on Crises and Humanitarian Action (OCCAH) Attached to the School of Management Sciences (ESG) at the Université du Québec à Montréal since 2012.
+He is the founder and director of the Canadian Observatory on Crises and Humanitarian Action (OCCAH), attached to the School of Management Sciences (ESG) at the Université du Québec à Montréal since 2012.

 François Audet obtained a doctorate from École nationale d'administration publique (National School of Public Administration).
 He regularly works with the media to analyze and discuss disasters and contemporary humanitarian issues.

 Publications

 In addition to many articles, François Audet has published the following books: